Topley takes record 6-24 as England level series

 Only two bowlers - Collingwood and Chris Woakes, who has done so twice - had taken six wickets in an ODI for England.

-Topley, a player whose career was almost ended by injury, joined them with a fine display with the new ball and later in the innings to cap an impressive England bowling performance.
+Topley, who also took his best T20 figures for England on Sunday, joined them with a fine display with the new ball and later in the innings to cap an impressive England bowling performance.

 Moeen dragged England to a score but it still looked below par.

 Topley took the new ball with Willey and they began India's chase with a maiden each.
-In the second over, the 28-year-old Surrey quick pinned Rohit in front for a duck.
+In the second over, the Surrey quick pinned Rohit in front for a duck.

 Willey was rewarded with the key wicket of Kohli, who pushed at a wide ball and nicked through to Buttler as the former captain's 32-month wait for an international century in any format goes on.